 Review a sample policy before buying to check waiting periods, pre-existing condition rules and what's excluded.
 Some insurers don't cover breed-specific conditions or stop accepting cats past certain ages.

 Check your coverage yearly as your cat gets older.
 Senior cats often need higher annual limits or reimbursement rates because they visit the vet more often.
-Adjust your policy to match your current budget and your cat's health care costs.
+Adjust your policy before renewal to match your current budget and your cat's health care costs.

 What Is the Best Pet Insurance for Cats: Bottom Line